 China experienced ups and downs since after.

-It’s never easy to briefly describe the society that we are living now, since everyone has their own view and saying.
+It’s never easy to briefly describe the society that we are living in now since everyone has their view and saying.